-- (am) hotels, guest houses or eco-lodges; - (an) the seismic research unit of the University of the West Indies; - (ao) the services of construction workers and other workers engaged in the construction of health care facilities and construction workers working on the Curepe interchange; - (ap) the services of workers who are necessary to keep furnaces and kilns operating safely in manufacturing operations that are not captured as essential operation in this subregulation but who are needed to keep these furnaces and kilns operating for safety reasons; and - (aq) any trade, profession, business or service, activity or public gathering, authorised to be carried on by the Minister. - (3) Subject to subregulation (4), the holder of a spirit retailer's licence, wine retailer's licence, restaurant licence, spirit grocer's licence or wine merchant's licence under the Liqour Licences Act shall ensure that the premises relative to such licence, is closed for operation during the period set out in regulation 10. - (4) Subregulation (3) shall not apply to discount stores, markets and supermarkets. - (5) For the avoidance of doubt, street vending of food and beverages and all retail food services (including restaurants in-house dining and take-away services), except discount stores, markets, supermarkets, fruit stalls or shops, vegetable stalls or shops, bakeries and "parlours", for the provision of food or other necessities of life, shall be closed for operation during the period set out in regulation 10. - (6) For the purposes of this regulation- - "gathering" means the congregating or assembly of a group of persons in one area; and - "services" includes services provided by any employee, worker, on-the-job trainee, trainee or apprentice. - (7) A person who contravenes this regulation commits an offence and is liable on summary conviction to a fine of fifty thousand dollars and imprisonment for a term of six months.
+- (an) hotels, guest houses or eco-lodges; - (ao) the seismic research unit of the University of the West Indies; - (ap) the services of construction workers and other workers engaged in the construction of health care facilities and construction workers working on the Curepe interchange; - (aq) the services of workers who are necessary to keep furnaces and kilns operating safely in manufacturing operations that are not captured as essential operation in this subregulation but who are needed to keep these furnaces and kilns operating for safety reasons; and - (ar) any trade, profession, business or service, activity or public gathering, authorised to be carried on by the Minister.

+(3) Subject to subregulation (4), the holder of a spirit retailer's licence, wine retailer's licence, restaurant licence, spirit grocer's licence Chap.
+84:10 or wine merchant's licence under the Liqour Licences Act shall ensure that the premises relative to such licence, is closed for operation during the period set out in regulation 10.

+(4) Subregulation (3) shall not apply to discount stores, markets and supermarkets.

+- (5) For the purposes of this regulation- - "gathering" means the congregating or assembly of a group of persons in one area; and - "services" includes services provided by any employee, worker, on-the-job trainee, trainee or apprentice.

+(6) A person who contravenes this regulation commits an offence and is liable on summary conviction to a fine of fifty thousand dollars and imprisonment for a term of six months.